malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 In the preceding sections, we looked at how to adjust the lengths of patterns, rhythms and harmonies.
 Now we'll see how to specify chords and scales to create harmonic progressions.[^harmony_example_settings]

 [^harmony_example_settings]: The settings files that generated the examples in this section all begin with `harmony_example` and are found in the `docs/examples` folder. `docs/examples/harmony_example_base.py` is shared among each example.
-So you can build the first example with the command `python3 efficient_rhythms.py --settings docs/examples/harmony_example_base.py docs/examples/harmony_example1.py`.
+So you can build the first example with the command `python3 -m efficient_rhythms --settings docs/examples/harmony_example_base.py docs/examples/harmony_example1.py`.

 The most straightforward way is to specify all chords and scales explicitly.
 As a first example, I've specified [one of the most (over?-)used chord progressions](https://youtu.be/5pidokakU4I) in pop music, the I-V-vi-IV progression, in C major.
 The results are in REF:harmony_example1.
 The relevant lines in `harmony_example1.py` are